dahlsailrunner/knowyourtoolset-blog/content/2025/11/authoring-short-targeted-videos.md

 ## 0: Setup Requirements

 Before you can even start, you need a way to capture audio and video.
-I am using [Camtasia](https://www.techsmith.com/video-editor.html) for doing both of these and have loved the experience.
+I am using [Camtasia](https://www.techsmith.com/camtasia/) for doing both of these and have loved the experience.
 You can get a free trial of it, but it’s not a free product and as I write this costs $250 USD.
 This is not cheap but again is an investment in both your skills as a communicator / content producer, and the people who will end up watching your videos.

 You’ll also need a microphone to speak into.
 This could be something as simple as a headset or a more elaborate setup.
 I started out with a headset and then “graduated” into something more sophisticated.
 If you want to read about my journey, see my post about Upping Your Audio Game.

-If your audio capture can produce mp3 files, and your video editor supports multiple “tracks” and can cut, extend, and speed up video, as well as add "callouts" – like text bubbles, drawings, or shapes, and can also do transitions between two videos, that should be all you need.
+If your audio capture can produce `mp3` or `wav` files, and your video editor supports multiple “tracks” and can cut, extend, and speed up video, as well as add "callouts" – like text bubbles, drawings, or shapes, and can also do transitions between two videos, that should be all you need.

 ## 1: Plan Content